Kenya is well-known for its incredible wildlife parks and Safaris, but of course there is so much more to this wonderful East African country.

 Kenya has over 70 tribal groups and even more languages — with English and Swahili spoken throughout most of Kenya.
 The country’s capital city Nairobi is often referred to as the birthplace of humanity.

 Our programs in Kenya are available year-round.
 You choose the dates for your program.
-The minimum stay is one week for the Orphanage and Teaching programs, and three weeks for a Healthcare Internship.
+The minimum stay is one week for the Caring for Children and Teaching programs, two weeks for Wildlife Conservation, and three weeks for a Healthcare Internship.

 Why You Will Love Kenya

 - Kenya is safe, provided you use common sense.

 - English is an official language, so there are few language barriers.

 - There are few places better than Kenya to see wildlife.